zlepper/Zlepper.RimWorldMods/Zlepper.RimWorld.ModSdk/readme.md

 ## Features

-* Provides support for C# 10 (At least the features .NetFramework can support).
+* Provides support for C# 11 (At least the features .NetFramework can support).
 * Allows multiple RimWorld versions to be supported at the same time.
-* Automatically references common RimWorld assemblies.
+* Automatically references RimWorld assemblies.
-  * Provides an easy hook for referencing more assemblies.
 * Easily reference other Steam mods for your mod.
   * Harmony and HugsLib have special support, to make them even easier to reference.
   * Other local mods for development can are automatically referenced in an msbuild `<ProjectReference>` is created.